 US Customs (Customs & Border Protection, or CBP) is responsible for enforcing US customs regulation, and also acts on behalf of more than 20 other agencies.
 They collect duties, taxes (like with alcohol or tobacco), and fees.

 Customs strongly recommends that you consult with a US licensed customs broker or trade consultant early on, because US import regulations are complex.
-This chapter provides only a very high-level introduction to Customs and your regulatory responsibilities.
+This guide provides only a very high-level introduction to Customs and your regulatory responsibilities.

 Your Responsibilities As An Importer Of Record